The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader”

 7. Look For Engagement, Not Numbers

 While many influencers have amassed legions of followers, engagement and loyalty are more important than audience size.
 This means you need to look at the number of shares, retweets, and comments a user gets, rather than the number of followers.

-Any social media/social listening tool will take care of this for you (BuzzSumo, Traackr, Keyhole, etc), though you can also measure engagement manually by dividing the number of engagements by total followers.
+Any social media/social listening tool will take care of this for you, although you can also measure engagement manually by dividing the number of engagements by total followers.
 According to MobileMarketer, average engagement ranges from 3.6% (for 10k+ followers) to 8.8% (for accounts with fewer than 5k)

 8. Take Time to Evaluate Influencer Content

 So, I’ve talked a lot about relevance and intent, though mostly in SEO and content marketing, but the same idea extends to your influencer partnerships.

 Once you’ve compiled a list of influencer prospects, you’ll want to take the time to thoroughly vet their content.
 Does it match your brand’s voice?
 Does it reflect your values?
 Will it resonate with your audience?

 From there, take stock of how they promote other brands they work with.
 Are they creative and thoughtful or does it look like they’re pasting in copy provided by the brand?

 According to a report by MediaKix, brands look at the following criteria to decide which influencers to work with.